-A: We do not currently ask for pre-payment for any of our bike fit appointments.
-If you do need to cancel your appointment, then our policy is as follows.
+A: We ask for a 50% deposit at time of booking for any of our bike fit appointments or a £10 booking fee for bike sizing and sales consultation appointments.
+If you do need to cancel or amend your appointment, then our policy is as follows.

 - More than 24 hours notice - NO CHARGE

-- Less than 24 hours notice - Charge of 25% of the original appointment price unless the appointment is re-booked for a future date on the day of cancellation
+- Less than 24 hours notice.
+Bike Fits - The 50% deposit taken at time of booking is not refunded unless the appointment is re-booked for a future date at the time of cancellation.

 - Missed appointment without notice - A Charge of the full price of the appointment

 Whilst we don't like to charge for missed appointments, they can be extremely costly to us as a business.
 By making a booking you are accepting the terms of our cancellation policy.